Chocolate Whipped Buttercream Frosting that tastes like light chocolate whipped cream frosting. This whipped chocolate frosting is the best!

 - 1/4 cup unsweetened cocoa powder I use Dutch-processed

 - Pinch of salt

-In a small saucepan, whisk cocoa powder and flour together.
+- In a small saucepan, whisk flour and milk together until well-combined.

-While the mixture is cooling, cream the butter, sugar, and salt together until light and fluffy on medium high, about 5 minutes.
+- While the mixture is cooling, cream the butter, sugar, cocoa powder, and salt together until light and fluffy on medium high, about 5 minutes.

 - Beat it for about 5 minutes on high until it looks like whipped cream.
 It may look separated at first, so keep beating it until it comes together and looks like a whipped cream.